aj112358/Finance_Analysis_PowerBI/README.md

 There was a lot of work needed to be done with dates.
 Some dates were of a 'Text' type, some were a 'General' type, and still others were the 'Date' type.
 These had to be standardized.

-There were only a few rows that contained null entries, so I simply chose to remove these rows from the overall dataset; This would now drastically affect the variance of the overall data.
+Finally, only a few rows contained null entries, so I simply chose to remove these rows from the overall dataset; This would not drastically affect the variance of the overall data.

 ## Measure Creation & Visualizations